-- .4 total number of satisfactory measurements is not less than 8. - 1.5.10 Where the requirements of 1.5.9 are not fulfilled, the value of the metacentric height less the probable error of the test obtained as per 1.5.9.2 shall be taken for calculations. - 1.5.11 The inclining test shall be performed in accordance with the Instructions on Inclining Test (refer to Appendix 4 to Section 2 of the Guidelines on Technical Supervision of Ships under Construction) in the presence of the RS surveyor. - 1.5.12 The light-weight check shall be carried out in accordance with the Instructions on Inclining Test (refer to Appendix 5 to Section 2 of the Guidelines on Technical Supervision of Ships under Construction) in the presence of the RS surveyor.
+.4 total number of satisfactory measurements is not less than 8.

+- 1.5.10 If the requirements of $\underline{1.5.9.1} \underline{1.5.9.4}$ are not met, the metacentric height value obtained during the inclining test shall be taken into account minus the probable test error calculated according to $\underline{1.5.9.2}$. - 1.5.11 The inclining test shall be performed in accordance with the Instructions on Inclining Test (refer to Appendix 4 to Section 2 of the Guidelines on Technical Supervision of Ships under Construction) in the presence of the RS surveyor. - 1.5.12 The light-weight check shall be carried out in accordance with the Instructions on Inclining Test (refer to Appendix 5 to Section 2 of the Guidelines on Technical Supervision of Ships under Construction) in the presence of the RS surveyor.